NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 | \_mapping | Information about elements that can be used to query other endpoints |

 ### Project Endpoint
-The GDC Project Endpoint `https://gdc-api.nci.nih.gov/projects` provides overall access to all the data served by GDC organized by Project such project(study) name, program,disease, primary site and state.
+The GDC Project Endpoint `https://gdc-api.nci.nih.gov/projects` provides overall access to all the data served by GDC organized by Project such project(study) name, program, disease, primary site and state.

 #### Example
 This example is a query for projects contained in the GDC.
 It uses the [from](#from), [size](#size), [sort](#sort), and [pretty](#pretty) parameters, and returns the first two projects sorted by project id.